Statistical strong lensing. III. Inferences with complete samples of lenses

 \Eref{eq:one}, however, shows that two different lens samples, $\prslone$ and $\prsltwo$, with different source populations, $\prsourceone$ and $\prsourcetwo$, and selection functions $\pdetone$, $\pdettwo$, are biased in different ways with respect to the general population of galaxies $\prlens$.
 Therefore, using information relative to one lens sample as a prior on the other might lead to biases (the amplitude of which needs to be quantified with dedicated simulations).

-The formalism introduced in this work offers a solution to this problem: if the parent population of galaxies, among which strong lenses are searched, is selected in the same way in the two surveys (this is relatively easy to do), then $\prlens$ is by construction the same distribution for the two samples.
+The formalism introduced in this work offers a solution to this problem: if the parent population of galaxies, among which strong lenses are searched, is selected in the same way in the two surveys, then $\prlens$ is by construction the same distribution for the two samples.
+It is relatively easy to achieve this: usually, galaxy populations are selected by means of cuts applied at the catalogue level (for example, by imposing that galaxies lie in a given redshift range and are brighter than a luminosity threshold), so it is sufficient to apply the same cuts consistently to the two samples.
 In that case, it is possible, with the method of \Sref{sect:theory}, to infer $\prlens$ from one sample and then use it as a prior on the other sample.